multani/gcp-changelog/content/looker/index.md

 ### Feature

 [Conversational Analytics](https://docs.cloud.google.com/looker/docs/conversational-analytics-overview) is now generally available for Looker instances that are on Looker 25.18 or later.

-You can now use Conversational Analytics in your Looker instance without having to enable the **Trusted Testers** settings.
+Use of Conversational Analytics in your Looker instance is now available without a Looker admin having to enable the **Trusted Testers** settings.
 Enablement of the **Gemini in Looker** setting is still required.
+Enablement of the **Trusted Tester Features** setting is still required when using the [Code Interpreter](https://docs.cloud.google.com/looker/docs/conversational-analytics-looker-code-interpreter) with Conversational Analytics in Looker.

 For Looker (Google Cloud core) instances, this launch includes support for Conversational Analytics in instances that are within a VPC perimeter.

-Enablement of the **Trusted Tester Features** setting is still required when using the [Code Interpreter](https://docs.cloud.google.com/looker/docs/conversational-analytics-looker-code-interpreter) with Conversational Analytics in Looker.
+See the [Looker pricing](https://cloud.google.com/looker/pricing) page for pricing information.

+(This release note was updated on November 13, 2025 to add pricing information.)

 ---
 ## 2025-11-11